daavelino/pwd-strength/README.md

 ## Some considerations about passwords:

 #### What are passwords?
 Passwords are those sequences of characters required as a proof of identity in an authentication system.
 A more interesting question, however, would be _what passwords are used for?_ They are used as a testemony (or token) of an identity.
 Authentication systems are instructed to associate a system-user identity to an entity, or claimant (a human being, a computer, a software, etc..), once this entity provides the correct password.
-(More specifically, once the entity provides the correct set of credential information, which could be the combination of _username_ and _password_ or even an additional authentication factor.
+(More specifically, once the entity provides the correct set of credential information, which could be the combination of _username_ and _password_ or even an additional authentication factor)

 #### What makes a good password?
 Basically, the following two things